On the connected blocks polytope

 We now generalize these examples as follows.
-For a connected graph $G$ and its set of blocks~$\B$ we call $\I \subseteq \B$ an \textit{independent set of blocks} if there are no two blocks in $\I$ that share a common vertex.
-If $\A \subseteq \B$ is a set of blocks such that $G[\A]$ is connected and $\A$ contains an independent set of blocks $\I \subseteq \A$, then $\A$ also contains all blocks of $\B\langle \I \rangle$.
+For a connected graph $G$ and its set of blocks~$\B$ we call $\I \subseteq \B$ an \textit{independent set of blocks} if there are no two blocks in $\I$ that share a common vertex. \Xn{Equivalently, all blocks of $\I$ have distance at least four to each other in the block-cut tree $\T(G)$.} If $\A \subseteq \B$ is a set of blocks such that $G[\A]$ is connected and $\A$ contains an independent set of blocks $\I \subseteq \A$, then $\A$ also contains all blocks of $\B\langle \I \rangle$.
 On the other hand, if $\A$ does not induce a connected subgraph, then there always exists an independent set of blocks $\I \subseteq \B$, such that $\I \subseteq \A$ but $\B\langle\I\rangle \nsubseteq \A$.
 This motivates the \textit{independent blocks inequalities}, defined as follows.

 \begin{definition}(Independent Blocks Inequality) Let $G$ be a connected graph, $\B$ its set of blocks, and $\I \subseteq \B$ an independent set of blocks.
 We call

 an \emph{independent blocks inequality} if \begin{itemize} \item for $B \notin \B\langle \I \rangle$ we have $\alpha_B=0$, \item for $B \in \I$ we have $\alpha_B=1$, and \item for $B \in \B\langle \I \rangle \setminus \I$ we have $\alpha_B \in \Z_{\le 0}$, \end{itemize} such that \begin{itemize} \item $\sum_{B \in \B\langle\I\rangle \backslash \I}\alpha_B=-(\vert \I \vert-1)$, and \item for all $I \subseteq \I$ we have